QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 F = (1-\lambda) (1 -\lambda \rho)^{-1} .
 $$

-and the log the log price level satisfies
+so that the log the log price level satisfies

 $$
 p_t = F m_t .
 $$

-Please keep these formulas in mind as we investigate an alternative route to and interpretation of the formula for $F$.
+Please keep these formulas in mind as we investigate an alternative route to and interpretation of our formula for $F$.

 ## Another perspective

-Above, we imposed stability or non-explosiveness on the solution of the key difference equation {eq}`equation_1` in Cagan's model by solving the  unstable root $\lambda^{-1}$ forward.
+Above, we imposed stability or non-explosiveness on the solution of the key difference equation {eq}`equation_1` in Cagan's model by solving the  unstable root of the characteristic polynomial forward.

 To shed light on the mechanics involved in imposing stability on a solution of a potentially unstable system of linear difference equations